sjlynch/study-buddy/README.md

 - Response: `{ "response": "AI response text", ... }`

 ### 3. Building Good Prompts
-Include relevant study material in your prompts.
+Include relevant study material from both JSON and PDF sources.
 For example:
 ```
+Study Materials Context:
-Context: [Include relevant study material here]
+[Include relevant JSON study material here]

+Additional Reference Material:
+[Include relevant PDF content here]

 Question: [User's question]
 Please answer based on the provided context.
 ```

+### 4. PDF Processing Tips
+- The `pdf-parse` library is already installed for you
+- PDF files can be large - think about context window limits
+- Consider different strategies: truncation, chunking, summarization, or relevance scoring
+- The PDF might fail to parse - handle this gracefully

-### 4. Testing Your Solution
+### 5. Testing Your Solution
-- Try asking about "photosynthesis" - it should use the biology materials
+- Try asking about "photosynthesis" - it should use both JSON and PDF materials
 - Test with Ollama not running - should show a friendly error
+- Test PDF parsing failure scenarios - should handle gracefully
-- Ask about topics not in the materials - should handle gracefully
+- Ask about topics not in the materials - should still try to use available context

 ## 🧪 Testing Checklist